OCA/manufacture/mrp_bom_attribute_match_duplicate_kit/readme/USAGE.rst

+* In user, enable "Can duplicate with kit" access right
 * Open "Product 1" with variants
 * Use server action: "Duplicate with attribute match kit"
 * A wizard opens up with field "New product template name"